Books Set in Greece: Armchair Travel to the Islands

 Becky’s father has always been a mystery to her – all she knows is that he died before she was born and that her mom, Laura, has never been willing to talk about it.
 When Laura books a trip to Santorini, Greece, Becky decides to join her.
 But what Becky thought was an impulsive vacation reveals itself to be more than that.
 She realizes that her mom has a history with the island, and that sunny Santorini might just help answer some of her long-held questions.

-This book is written from both mother and daughter’s points of view – with Becky’s chapters set in present-day, and Laura’s chapters transporting us back to her early 20s.
+This book is written from both mother and daughter’s points of view – with Becky’s chapters set in the present day, and Laura’s chapters transporting us back to her early 20s.

 You Then, Me Now is part summer read and part grippingly edgy, with unexpected emotional depth.
 Be warned that it deals with some heavy issues, including sexual violence.